Roman Mertslin: Social activities

 In Perm, starting from 1936, Mertslin was a deputy of the district Council of Workers' Deputies and a member of other committeesof higher education and scientific institutions.

 In Saratov, in 1956, Mertslin became a member of the Regional committee CPSU.

 He was a delegate of the famous 20th Congress of the Communist Party of the Soviet Union.
 He had many orders and medals, also for his public activities.

 As part of various Soviet delegations, Meritslin visited GDR, Finland, Romania and was the Head of the delegation of rectors of five Soviet Universities in United States.

 Awards

 In 1948, Mertslin got the title of Honored Scientist of the RSFSR.

-For his long-term fruitful labours and accomplishments in scientific, pedagogical, and social activities, Mertslin got several orders, such as the Order of Lenin, Order of the Red Banner of Labour and other medals.
+Mertslin received several honors in recognition of his contributions to scientific research, education, and public service.
+These included the Order of Lenin, the Order of the Red Banner of Labour, and several other medals..